mikrono/tModLoaderWiki_kr_ko/Another-Simple-Harmony-Transpiler-Tutorial.md

 You might assume that the IL code to call an extension method would need a MethodInfo from the extended class, but remember that it is the class that adds the extension method that contains the MethodInfo.
 The first parameter will be the original class.

 ### Labels
 Labels are a Harmony abstraction that simplifies jumps in branching code.
 This abstraction serves to simplify the work patches need to do to jump to the correct label.
 Since patches insert and delete IL Code, it would be very hard to properly maintain the jumps in branching code.
 With Harmony, the operand of branching opcodes are in fact replaced with Label instances.
 These Labels are swapped in in the place of the operands and are also added to the targeted CodeInstruction's `labels` field.
-Make sure to add `ILGenerator il` as a parameter to your Transplier method so you can utilize `Label myLabel = il.DefineLabel();` to create a new Label.
+Make sure to add `ILGenerator il` as a parameter to your Transpiler method so you can utilize `Label myLabel = il.DefineLabel();` to create a new Label.
 After creating a new Label, you need to add it to both the source and target CodeInstruction instances.
 For the CodeInstruction with the branching opcode, use the Label as the operand.
 For the CodeInstruction the opcode is branching to, be sure to add it to the labels field: `code[i].labels.Add(myLabel);`.
-After the Transplier method executes, Harmony will swap the Labels out and calculate correct values for branching opcodes.
+After the Transpiler method executes, Harmony will swap the Labels out and calculate correct values for branching opcodes.